peterldowns/testy/README.md

 - `GreaterThanOrEqual(t, big, small)` checks if `big >= small`
 - `Error(t, err)` checks if `err != nil`
 - `Nil(t, err)` checks if `err == nil`
+  - `NoError(t, err)` does the same thing, to make it easier for people switching from testify
 - `In(t, item, slice)` checks if `item in slice`
 - `NotIn(t, item, slice)` checks if `item not in slice`